TomekGniazdowski/NLP-projects/README.md

 ## NLP projects

 ### Transformers encoder from scratch
 The repository contains a scratch-implementation of the transformer network encoder and its training in the emotion classification task on [emotion dataset](https://huggingface.co/datasets/dair-ai/emotion).
-The [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) tokenizer was used as a tokenizer.
+The [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) tokenizer was used.

 ### Classification